Boilers & gas appliances should be checked annually by a Gas Safe registered expert

 Alarming figures show only 38% of homes in the UK have a carbon monoxide alarm.
-A further 25% admit their appliances have never been checked by a Gas Safe registered professional.
+A further 25% admit their appliances have never been checked by a Gas Safe registered professionals.

 What are the symptoms?

-Carbon monoxide prevents oxygen from circulating around your body.
+if poisoned it prevents oxygen from circulating your body.
 The symptoms of early carbon monoxide poisoning are:

 - Nausea and vomiting